scholarslab/scholarslab.github.io/theme-testing/for-github.md

 ## 4/27 - 4/28/18

-- Makerspace/Nav: fix whatever is making the down arrow on 'More' jump below where it's supposed to be - must be some override-y thing for all elems of that type or something?
+- Fixed!
+Was line height issue. ~~Makerspace/Nav: fix whatever is making the down arrow on 'More' jump below where it's supposed to be - must be some override-y thing for all elems of that type or something?~~

 - R&D: there's nothing except example text on `lab.html` right now.
 Do we want to fix that before we show to people, or not time yet?

-- Spatial Tech: need to add/combine existing text to get on there ASAP
+- Amanda is assigning! ~~Spatial Tech: need to add/combine existing text to get on there ASAP~~

 - Research
   - ~~Make text white~~